Mexico to close prison famous for drug lord escape

 The prison was known for such lax standards that it earned the nickname “Puerta Grande,” or “Big Door.”

-The federal Public Safety Department did not give a specific reason for the closure, but said it was part of a modernization effort aimed at ensuring prisoners’ rights and rehabilitation.
+The federal Public Safety Department did not give a specific reason for the closure, but said it was part of a modernization effort aimed at ensuring prisoners’ rights and rehabilitation, and also part of a government cost-cutting effort.

 The department said Monday all inmates currently at the prison will be transferred to other facilities.
 The complex, near the western city of Guadalajara, also houses at least one other state prison; it was not clear if that would remain open.